 3. Prioritize active listening

 Meetings are times to model ideal behavior for everyone on your team.
 Leave your phone in another room and make eye contact while colleagues are speaking to show they are being listened to.
 If some team members don’t usually speak up, find ways to bring them into the conversation.
 Make it less about shaming their silence and more about wanting to know what they think.
 Creating an environment where employees feel able to express their views and opinions encourages meaningful collaboration.

-4. Recognize each employee’s individual value
+4. Recognize each employee’s individual

 5. Make it OK to take risks